BTR vs BTS: Funding Strategies for Maximum ROI

 Key Features:

-• Income generated from ongoing rental yields
+• Income generated from ongoing rental yields, often measured using the capitalisation rate

 • Lower exposure to market downturns